You should have conda and the ArcGIS API for Python installed on your system. If you don't, please see the Install and set up guide for instructions.

 A GUI tool accessible from the ArcGIS Pro Project tab.

 A command-line shortcut that opens in the arcgispro-py3 directory and activates the environment.
+You can open this by searching Python Command Prompt in the windows start menu.

 The standard MS-DOS Windows command-line application.

-For additional technical information about conda and ArcGIS Pro, see these articles:
+NOTE: For additional technical information about conda and ArcGIS Pro, see these articles:

 After the installation, Anaconda installs Python, conda, and hundreds of default packages into one environment: